fabregithub/lcmrl4jecs/README.md

 When the calculator determines that an LCMRL estimate is higher than the highest LFB spiking level, an LCMRL result will not appear in the output file.
-Instead, this message will appear: “LCMRL is above highest spiking level”.
+Instead, this message will appear: ‘LCMRL is above highest spiking level’.
 This means that when the calculator processed the LFB results, the LCMRL QC probability limits were greater than 50 to 150%, even at the highest level.
 If an LCMRL is to be determined, a higher LFB level must be processed.
 This assumes that accuracy and precision will improve